ToastCheng/blog/content/posts/2020-11-25-terraform-infra-as-a-code.md

 **Note**

-1. Multiple providers are not allowed.
+1. Multiple `required_providers` are not allowed.
 You can have only one provider in a project i.e., a directory, or you will get `Error: Duplicate required providers configuration`.
 2. Carefully grant your credential.
 Or you will have terraform to create something it does not have permission to.
 Such as creating network: `Error: Error creating Network: googleapi: Error 403: Required 'compute.networks.create' permission for 'projects/xxxxx/global/networks/terraform-network', forbidden`.

 ```